 Cocoa Touch Framework and Social Media

 With the release of iOS 6, Apple made it much easier for developers to integrate social media with its apps by releasing the Social Framework.
 As you will see, it is amazingly simple to integrate with social media using the Social Media framework.
-If you get stuck any time along the way, you can watch a video of me performing all of the steps in this post at this link.
 When you're finished with the steps in this blog, you can compare your project to the completed (so far) version of iAppsReview, which you can get from this link.

 To begin, you must first add the Social Framework to your project as outlined in the following steps: